reecdeep/HiveV5_keystream_decryptor/README.md

 ![memcpy2FFF00](https://user-images.githubusercontent.com/72123074/178325001-52022aa9-a00a-4a7d-9cb4-d6c75a913395.jpg)

-Then it uses the two generated key to encrypt files, but first of all Hive ransomware v5 encrypts the generated keys into a custom structure (hereafter called **keystream**) and places them at the root of each drive it encrypts using the .key extension.
+Then Hive uses the two generated key to encrypt files, but first of all Hive ransomware v5 encrypts the generated keys into custom structurer (hereafter called **keystreams**) and places them at the root of each drive it encrypts using the .key extension.
 For example, if you have both drives C and D installed on your system, the encrypted keystreams will be present in the root of each drive.

 ![keysAtRoot](https://user-images.githubusercontent.com/72123074/178324993-6a0bb054-33a2-4851-b987-3ea7e2dabda5.jpg)